Blue CheeseShelf Life, Storage, and Spoilage Guide

 Refrigerator

-Store tightly wrapped in plastic wrap or aluminum foil, or in an airtight container, to prevent drying out and odor transfer.
-Store in the coldest part of the refrigerator.
+Store opened blue cheese tightly wrapped in plastic wrap or foil, or in an airtight container, to prevent drying out and absorbing odors.
+Keep it in the coldest part of the refrigerator.

 Freezer